-He received his MFA in photography from the Savannah College of Art and Design in 1995.
-His MFA thesis exhibition entitled “Caution-Warning-Danger” utilized the semiotics of industrial warning labels, photographic multi-media and modern iconography to confront the oppositions between fear, death, science, religion, and sexuality.
+Professor McInnis received his BFA in Film, Photography and the Visual Arts from Ithaca College and received his MFA in photography from Savannah College of Art and Design.
+His MFA thesis exhibition entitled “Caution-Warning-Danger” utilized the semiotics of industrial warning labels, photographic multi-media and modern iconography to confront the oppositions between death, science, religion, and sexuality.

 Other areas of interest/study:

 Vintage Group Photography